SrJMaia/expert-advisor/README.md

 # expert-advisor

 ### Implementations
-- In backtestHear change to return a pointer
+- I need to have a flag called non eur and when i use a non eur currency pair, i need to pass eur price
-- Instead returning three slices, return a struct in backtest
+- Instead returning three slices, return a struct in backtest  ?
-- Unit test finance calculation improve
-Mudar backtest?
-    - Após checar se o candle é do tf ou nao, ou seja, o primeiro if else
-    - Dividir o codigo posterior em pequenas funções, e chamar cada uma no qual queira
 - Delete read csv ?
 - I could add a trade per day?
-- Change the backtest
 - Add binance?
 - Create plot library